dcunited001/dcunited001.github.io/_posts/2016-05-13-facets-of-greatness-communication-synoptic-epigrams.md

 #### And Why Those Answers?

-If they have someone managing PR, how did they work to posture content for the organization and/or it's projects for this interview?
+If they have someone managing PR, how did they work to posture content for the organization and/or its projects for this interview?
 What would motivate them to do so?
 How long ago does it seem like they structured their content and message?
 Have current events affected their PR posturing in the week(s) leading up to the interview?
 For